standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Where:

 * `Grammar` is a required keyword indicating the parser to be used, in this case _DataElement 6.0_
 * `Namespace`, also required, is a short name for your project, implementation guide, or module you are defining.
+This should be a meaningful and easily recognizable name.
 * `Uses` is the list of all namespaces which your model elements will reference.
 For our example, we fix this to _obf.datatype_.

-Next, we will create our first profile called **`MyPatient`** which we determined will also have the following properties:
+Next, we will create our first class, called **`MyPatient`**, which we determined will also have the following properties:

 * `MyBirthDate` (a required field which only accepts one value)
-* `MyGender` (an optional field that we want to have the receive accept if it so happens to have a value sent in any FHIR instance.)
+* `MyGender` (an optional field that we want to have the receiver accept, if the value is known.)

 Let's build our Patient logical model.
-Add the following lines below your CIMPL header.
+Add the following lines below your CIMPL header:

 ```
 Entry:         MyPatient